Nolendil/codejam25/README.md

 However, the fastest way to pass the test is probably to spam inputs and retry until you eventually win.

 Also, your helpful crow friend gives you a usefull hint... composed of random unicode characters.

-## How to ~~play~~ pass the totally legit human test
-Try letters and guess the secret word!
-Entering letters can be done by using a keyboard or, if you're on a phone, by clicking the virtual keyboard (which is conveniently ordered in alphabetical order, as it should 😁).
-Wrong letters are displayed in cyan on the keyboard, correct ones appear violet, to shake up the classical red/green convention.
-Entering a wrong letter makes you lose a life.
-Lose all lives and it's game over.
-But don't feel bad, you can always try again.
-We'll even give you more lives, up to 26 to make sure you will eventually succeed and feel good about yourself.

 ## Adjusting difficulty
 - Two lists of words are provided: 4 or 5 letter words.
 Set the variable `wordLength` to 4 or 5 to choose one or the other.
 Counterintuitively, game using longer words should be easier since candidate words are more likely to be eliminated on each attempt.